The New Zealand Curriculum forms the basis of our teaching, including the study of English, health and

 – Offer an extensive calendar of education outside the classroom activities

-– Run an award winning edible garden and environmental education programme
+– Run an award-winning edible garden and environmental education programme

 – Are strongly represented in Marlborough’s rural schools cluster